Before creating triggered emails, the following steps must be completed. These steps are technical and may require a web developer.

 In order for Dynamic Yield to know the user’s cart content this has to be reported from the site using add and remove from cart events, or sync cart events.
 For details, see Events for Web.

-Identify the User On-Site Using a Hashed Email
+Identify the User On-Site

 - Using the identify schema events (login, signup, and newsletter subscription).
 For details, see Events for Web.

-- Adding the hashed email as a URL parameter in all email links (recommended).
+- Adding a hashed email as a URL parameter in all email links (recommended).
 Once this is added, a Custom Action added to the site can capture the hashed email from the site URL and trigger an Identify API call.

 Recipient List Management and Sync